alexbecker/prompt-injection/paper.typ

 To avoid Simpson's paradox, we weight each sample so that the positive samples (i.e. successful malicious prompts) for each rule have the same total weight and do the same for negative samples.
-This results in a chance level of $0.5$ for the Llama models, but $0.481$ for Qwen2.5-7B-Instruct and $0.462$ for Qwen3-8B as some rules have no positive samples.
+This results in a chance level of $0.5$ for the Llama models, but $0.481$ for Qwen2.5-7B-Instruct and $0.462$ for Qwen3-8B as some rules have 0 positive samples.

 DataSentinel's published checkpoint `detector_large/checkpoint-5000` performed poorly on our dataset, with a FPR of 52.6% on our benign prompts and TPR against the most successful attack families ranging from 45% to 61%, so was excluded from further analysis.